Frequently Asked Questions

 Q. Will any of the state parking lot entrances be closed?

 A. Yes.
-Access to the site where the soil remediation is being performed will be closed.
+Access to the site where the soil remediation is being performed has been closed.

 Q. Was the planned maintenance on Route 29 and any other proposed roadwork factored into the decision on the final truck routes?